vxcnnn/Fake-Thing-idk-what-to-name-it-/readme.md

 # host using vercel

-anyways i think this is chatgpt tbh
+anyways i think this is chatgpt code tbh